4 min read

 Are there other fruits cats can eat?

-It would certainly be super convenient if we could give grapes to our cats, but the risks involved mean it’s just not safe.
-There are some fruits that are safe for cats to eat in small amounts, but others like citrus fruits can also cause poisoning in our furry friends.
-Check with your veterinarian before introducing any new food to your cat’s diet.
+It would certainly be super convenient if we could give grapes to our cats, but the risks involved mean it's just not safe.
+There are some fruits that are safe for cats to eat in small amounts, like apples, blueberries and strawberries.
+But others, like citrus fruits, can also cause poisoning in our furry friends.
+Check with your veterinarian before introducing any new food to your cat's diet.

 However, it's also worth remembering that fruit is not a necessary part of your cat's diet.
 Because they're obligate carnivores, cats don't require fruit to ensure that all their nutritional needs are satisfied.
 This also means that many kitties will show little to no interest in fruit of any kind, grapes included, which can be very handy when it comes to keeping your fur-baby safe and healthy.